Project in Development

 - 2. At 11 pounds, the elephant has a brain that is larger than any other land animal in the world.

-- 3. An estimated 100 African elephants are killed each day by poachers seeking ivory, meat and body parts, leaving only 400,000 remaining.
+- 3. An estimated 100 African elephants are killed each day by poachers seeking ivory, meat and body parts, leaving only 400,000 remaining in the wild.

 - 5. There are two species of elephants, African and Asian, and while they are similar in physiology, they are too biologically different to interbreed.